zgoda/devlog/README.md

-# devlog
+# Devlog

 My dev log.
 And other logs.
 Feel free to use and modify, drop me a line if you like it.

-This is mostly idea testing project for Flask applications I'm developing at work.
+This is mostly idea and tools testing project for applications I'm developing at work, not necessarily web applications.

+Free form documentation is on [my github pages](https://zgoda.github.io/devlog).

 ## Habla habla

 * [code of conduct](CODE_OF_CONDUCT.md)
 * [contributing guidelines](CONTRIBUTING.md)

+Apparently the COC document does not boost this project's _community status_ because it does not conform to Github _community standard_.
+Although they seem to be fine with my contributing guidelines.

 ## Status